vtnaka/data-science-ml-projects/README.md

 # Data Science Projects
-Repository for some data science projects that I'm working on, using datasets obtained form Kaggle.
+Repository for some portfolio data science and machine learning projects that I'm working on and have already completed, for self learning purposes.
+Presented in iPython notebooks, using Jupyter.